 In October 2020, our sponsor paid an aggregate of \$25,000 to cover for certain expenses on behalf of us in exchange for issuance of 2,875,000 Class B ordinary shares.
 In February 2021, we effected a share capitalization resulting in our sponsor holding an aggregate of 24,437,500 founder shares with an effective purchase price per share of \$0.001.
 Subsequent to the share capitalization in February 2021, our sponsor transferred 30,000 founder shares to each of Katharina Borchert, Karen Francis, Colleen McCreary and Anne-Marie Slaughter, our independent director nominees.
 Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 The founder shares will be worthless if we do not complete an initial business combination.